 Cross-country skis differ from alpine skis in that they're lightweight, very thin and designed specifically for self-propelled travel over a wide variety of terrain, not just downhills.
-Even if you've skied before, it is very different to regular skiing and the thin skis can take some getting used to.
-The boots used are lightweight and attach to the skis at the toes only, with the bindings allowing your heels to lift off the ski, allowing a striding motion.
+Even if you've skied before, it is very different to regular skiing and the skinny skis can take some getting used to.
+The boots used are also lightweight and attach to the skis at the toes only, with the bindings enabling your heels to lift off the ski, allowing a striding motion.
 Waxless cross-country skis are far easier to use and preferred by many over their waxed equivalents.
-They achieve grip by means of a texture set into the ‘kick zone’ (the area of the ski base under your toes), allowing you to propel yourself forward.
+They achieve grip by means of a scaled texture set into the ‘kick zone’ (the area of the ski base under your toes), allowing you to propel yourself forward.
 Waxable skis require different types of wax for different snow conditions.

 There are two main techniques in cross-country skiing; classic, and skate (free) skiing.
 The classic style is where skiers stick to the parallel tracks cut into the snow, moving forward with a striding motion and use of poles.
 Cross-country skis have a camber which means the textured ‘kick-zone’ underfoot is not in contact with the snow when weight is evenly distributed between both skis for gliding.
 On downhill sections, a snowplough can be used to control speed.

-There is an abundance of really good resorts throughout Europe that offer cross-country skiing.
 One of the standout resorts is Seefeld in Austria's Tirol region, which hosted cross-country events for the 1964 and 1976 Winter Olympics as well as the 2012 Youth Winter Olympics.

 Another resort which excels in its cross-country offering is Lillehammer, Norway, where the 1994 Winter Olympics took place.
 Lillehammer isn’t your average downhill ski resort.
 It’s great for families and beginners, with plenty of activities for non-skiers to try out, including the Olympic Bobsleigh and luge track, dog-sledding, tobogganing and many others.
 Norway is also the birthplace of cross-country skiing and the sport is hugely popular there.